 Children are born as blank slates needing guidance on what is appropriate and what is not.
 It is natural for them to test boundaries as they develop their independence.
-It is the parent’s job to provide a safe container for children to experiment what works and what does not.
-As a child builds a parents trust, the parent allows the child more freedom AND responsibility.
+It is the parent’s job to provide a safe container for children to experiment with what works and what does not.
+As a child builds a parent’s trust, the parent allows the child more freedom AND responsibility.
 This encourages a healthy progression towards adulthood.

 If your child has one or more of the following difficulties, you may want them to be evaluated by a mental health professional:

-- not following house rules
+- Not following house rules

-- engaging in risky behaviors
+- Engaging in risky behaviors

-- failure to launch
+- Failure to launch